 Carolynn spent the first twenty years of her missionary career in a medical ministry in Brazil.
 In 2002, the Lord allowed her to see a ministry in Liberia and not long thereafter, He confirmed a change of ministry.
 Carolynn was invovled in sharing the Gospel in Liberia, and also as the clinic training coordinator and consultant in the area of clinic organization, administration and resources for that ministry.
 She also worked with a pregnancy crisis center, which opened in July of 2008 after realizing that the generation that was raised during the civil war was brought up with confused morals and philosophies of life, and lacking biblical principles.

-In 2015 Carolynn began to transistion her overseas missionary career of over thirty-five years and relocated to British Columbia, where she serves at Anchor Baptist Church in Burnaby.
-She is actively involved in discipleship studies with ladies and a ladies missionary fellowship.
+In 2015 Carolynn began to transistion her overseas missionary career of over thirty-five years and relocated to British Columbia.
+She is involved in discipleship studies with ladies and a ladies missionary fellowship.
 Carolynn continues to minister in Liberia by taking regular trips there to bring supplies and training materials, as well as spending time in counseling, training, and visiting various areas.